Skip to main content

 2. Integration of the provision of goods or services to persons with disabilities and others unless an alternate measure is necessary, whether temporarily or on a permanent basis, to enable a person with a disability to obtain, use or benefit from the goods or services.

-3. Giving persons with disabilities an opportunity equal to that given to others to obtain, to use, and to benefit from the services.
+3. Giving persons with disabilities an opportunity equal to that given to others to obtain, use, and benefit from the services.

-The Windsor Women Working With Immigrant Women is committed to excellence in serving all clients including people with disabilities.
+The W5 is committed to excellence in serving all clients including people with disabilities.

 Assistive Devices